PayDock/e-commerce-woo/README.md

 1. **Download the Plugin**

-Download our latest zip files from our releases section [here](https://github.com/CommBank-PowerBoard/powerboard-e-commerce-woo/releases/latest)
+   - Zip files available from our releases section [here](https://github.com/CommBank-PowerBoard/powerboard-e-commerce-woo/releases/latest)

 2. **Install the Plugin**
    - Go to your Wordpress Site